tnc-ca-geo/video-importer/README.md

 ### Hook Module

 The video-importer is designed to work with any service that can ingest video for event segmentation and labeling.
-The hooks-module (`--hooks_module`) specifies a python module with these functions used to interact with the desired services:
+The `--hooks_module` argument allows you to specify a python module with these functions used to interact with the desired services:

 1. `register_camera` - Informs the service about a new camera that has been found
 2. `post_video_content` - Sends the video data to the segmenter via a POST